canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 Youtube's encoding is unavoidable, but there are some tricks we could use.
 Mainly, Youtube is much more generous to 1440p and 4K videos.
 It gives them higher bitrates and uses the more efficient VP9 codec instead of H264.
 So, if video quality is a serious concern, you may have to do something evil.
 You may have to upload a 1080p video... upscaled to 4k.

-They would shoot you for that on nyaa.
+They would shoot you for that on nyaa.si.

 To make a very long story short, here's the eventual recipe I came up with.